odysseyindia/odyssey-tours/content/english/tim/itineraries/gujarat/_index.md

           printing blocks are often shaped and carved by hand using absolute precision and skill.
 Almost every family in the village contributes to this complex art form in some way.
-Ajrakhpur has also a wonderful ‘Living and Learning Design Center’.
+Ajrakhpur has also a wonderful 'Living and Learning Design Center’.

-          A little further is Dhaneti village where you can see the embroidery skills of the Ahir community.
+          A little further is Dhaneti village, where you can see the embroidery skills of the Ahir community.
 Ahir embroidery is known for its prolific use of mirrors, floral designs, parrots and peacocks.
 Each stitch and motif has a specific name.
 They tend to use a variety of base fabrics.
-These include tie-dye bandhani fabrics in reds and oranges, and satin weave mashru that has a silky feel.
+These include tie-dye bandhani fabrics in reds and oranges, and satin weave mashru, which has a silky feel.
         date: ''
         etd: ''
         duration: ''